JRonhovde/vim-se-conventions/README.md

 This command will update most of the HTML contained within visually selected `print()` statements to Sycamore standards.

+Alternatively, the :SEConventions(:SEC) command accepts line numbers. `:SEConventions 100 200` will modify lines 100 to 200, inclusive.
+Given only one argument, it will modify from that line to the end of the file.

 If you encounter any problems, try updating the plugin from git:

     cd ~/.vim/bundle/vim-se-conventions